Data-Science-Tanoshimu/Heart-Attack-Possibility/README.md

 Causal relationships between the variables were estimated using a bayesian network.
 A bayesian network is a probabilistic graphical model which is used for visualizing the causality between variables ([See this blog post](https://deepmind.com/blog/article/Causal_Bayesian_Networks)).
 The network is estiated using a PC algorithm, a test of independence (Chi-squared test).
 Here, a Python library called pgmpy was used to estimate a bayesian network.

 The ('ca' -> 'age') relationship appears to be a wrong causal connection.
 Generally speaking, 'ca' does not increase your age.
 It is assumed that when 'age' increases, 'ca' could also increase instead.
-Therefore, it could be considered that 'ca' and 'age' have a undirected connection ('ca' - 'age').
+Therefore, it could be considered that 'ca' and 'age' have an undirected connection ('ca' - 'age').